gardener/dependency-watchdog/docs/deployment/configure.md

 | scaleUp | prober.ScaleInfo | No | | Captures the configuration to scale up this resource.
 Detailed below. |
 | scaleDown | prober.ScaleInfo | No | | Captures the configuration to scale down this resource.
 Detailed below. |

+> NOTE: Since each dependent resource is a target for scale up/down, therefore it is mandatory that the resource reference points a kubernetes resource which has a `scale` subresource.

 ### ScaleInfo